achiurizo/consular/README.md

 #### Fetching ####

-The fetch task only pulls off Github repositories at the moment(which is cool).
-Later on, this functionality will be extended to non github repository(probably later this week.)
+The fetch task only pulls off Github repositories at the moment.
+Later on, this functionality will be extended to non github repository.

 #### Settings and Captures ####